coderx400/sota-mapper/source/README.txt

 "data/maps" directory having a name matching the SotA map name as reported in the /loc command.

+The map data .csv file must be plain text format, make sure you're text editor isn't saving it as RTF or some other format.

 For example, suppose the /loc command printed out the below.
 In this case, there should be a file "data/maps/Novia_R1_City_Soltown.csv" which contains a list of items for that map.